PUBLIC FOUNDATION FOR RESEARCH ON CENTRAL AND EASTERN EUROPEAN

-1.1./ This Policy sets out the scope of data processed by the Public Foundation for the Research of Central and East European History and Society (henceforward: the Public Foundation), the purpose and legal basis for processing, as well as the rights available to the data subjects.
+1.1./ This Policy sets out the scope of data processed by the Public Foundation for Research on Central and Eastern European History and Society (henceforward: the Public Foundation), the purpose and legal basis for processing, as well as the rights available to the data subjects.

 1.2./ The Public Foundation processes all data according to the provisions of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, henceforward: the Regulation) and the Act CXII of 2011 on the Right of Informational Self-Determination and on Freedom of Information (henceforward: the Information Act).

 1.3./ The Public Foundation implemented the necessary measures to ensure that the rights of the data subjects set out by the two laws mentioned above shall fully prevail during the processing of their personal data.